-For applicants who have completed four or more years of transferable postsecondary work, the cumulative (overall) GPA is calculated with the deletion of the lowest Fall/Winter GPA, provided it is not the most recent Fall/Winter or the only Fall/Winter where $\star$ 24 was taken.
+For applicants who have completed four or more years of transferable postsecondary work, the cumulative (overall) GPA is calculated with the deletion of the lowest Fall/Winter GPA, provided it is not the most recent Fall/Winter or the only Fall/Winter where \star 24 was taken.

 The Admissions Committee reserves the right to use its judgment with respect to individual cases.
 Applicants who have extenuating circumstances may submit a letter requesting special consideration to the Admissions Committee with supporting documentation.
 Such applicants must have completed the preprofessional requirements.
-Applicants seeking special consideration must contact the School of Dentistry Admissions Office prior to submitting their request for a Request for Special Consideration form.
+Applicants seeking special consideration must have completed the School of Dentistry Admissions Office prior to submitting their request for a Request for Special Consideration form.
 Special consideration requests must be received by the Admissions Office by January 31 of the year admission is sought.

-Deposit: Upon notification of acceptance, applicants will be required to confirm their intention to register by submitting a nonrefundable tuition deposit within a specified time.
+Deposit: Upon notification of acceptance, applicants will be required to confirm their admission and intention to register by submitting a nonrefundable tuition deposit within the time specified in the letter of acceptance.
 The deposit will be credited toward payment of tuition upon completion of registration.
+(See \$13.5.3).

 Besides the regular quota positions, additional position(s) per year are available in the Dental Hygiene program for a qualified student of Aboriginal ancestry, within the meaning of the Constitution Act of 1982, Section 35(2).
 Applicants interested in this program should contact the Administrator, Indigenous Health Initiatives, Faculty of Medicine and Dentistry.
-See also §14.1.
+See also §14.3.

-15.9.5 Bachelor of Science (Dental Hygiene Specialization)
+16.9.5 Bachelor of Science (Dental Hygiene Specialization)